 |It’s lightweight and breaks into parts|

-This electric surfboard tops our list for several reasons.
-The design of the surfboard is eye-catching, and also it has been made in a way for maximizing user experience.
+The Awake Ravik One tops our list for several reasons.
+The design of the surfboard is eye-catching and has also been made to maximize user experience.
 It’s the best choice for catering to all requirements of thrill-seekers.
 In less than four seconds, this electric surfboard can reach a speed of thirty miles per hour.

-This machine is a mechanical marvel and had the makers spend over 18 months perfecting the model and design.
+This machine is a mechanical marvel; the makers spent over 18 months perfecting the model and design.

-The Awake Direct drivetrain is its main component that is right now waiting to be patented.
-The motor is 11 kilowatts that offer serious torque and can take the rider for about a speed of 35 m/ hour.
-If you love surfing at the core, you will love this electric surfboard.
+The Awake Direct drivetrain is its main component that is now waiting to be patented.
+The motor is 11 kilowatts, which offers serious torque, and can take the rider for about 35 m/ hour.
+You will love this electric surfboard if you love surfing at the core.

-Plus, with the recent arrival of the Awake RÄVIK 3, you’ll be able to go for fast straights, sharp corners, and insane acceleration.
-The new model can reach 54 km/hr and can hit 50 in just 5 seconds.
+Plus, with the arrival of the Awake RÄVIK 3, you’ll be able to go for fast straights, sharp corners, and insane acceleration.
+The new model can reach 54 km/hr and hit 50 in 5 seconds.
+If you’re looking for a more advanced electric surfboard designed explicitly for shredding, then the Awake Rävik S is the ultimate option.

 - Weight: 35 kg